 Take Action / Chain of Life Challenge

-Take on the Chain of Life Challenge at Mont Berchevaise!
+Take on the Chain of Life Challenge at mont Pin Rouge!

-Support Sylvio Bourget, our flag bearer representing donor families in the Gaspésie-Îles-de-la-Madeleine region.
-Donate to the region, form a team or join him for the climb as a gesture of solidarity in support of organ and tissue donation education in schools.
+Support Tommy Dumont, our flag-bearer representing volunteer police officers for organ transport in the Gaspésie-Îles-de-la-Madeleine region.
+Donate to the region, form a team or join him for the climb.
+You'll be showing your support for organ and tissue donation education in schools.

 The Key Links in the Chain of Life